5 Easy And Nutritious Dinners For Busy Nurses

 Unlike using a slow cooker, one-pot recipes do require turning on the stove.
 But since you only need one sauce pan, clean up is easier and meals cook faster.
 Possibilities include Chicken with Farro, French Ratatouille, or Spinach, Mushroom and Tomato Spaghetti.
-Here are 20 other one-pot ideas to try.
+Here are more one-pot ideas to try.

 Another way to keep meals quick and clean up seamless is cooking in a skillet.
 Instead of dumping all ingredients into a big pot to simmer on the stove or slow cooker, these recipes require a solitary frying pan.
 And since you can cook veggies, starches and protein simultaneously, there’s no need for multiple pans or intricate assembling.
 Try this easy Veggie Skillet Lasagna, low-fat Skillet Mac and Cheese, or even a Shepherd’s Pie.
 Looking for more?
-Peruse these 41 skillet recipes from Cooking Light.
+Peruse these 50 skillet recipes from Taste of Home.

 On days when you have time (they’re rare, we know!), consider prepping a casserole in advance.
 Many casserole meals freeze well so you can take them out before a shift and they’ll be ready to pop in the oven when you get home.
 Some casserole dishes do require prep work, but many recipes are so simple you can dump everything into the dish shortly before you’re ready to bake it.
 A few examples: Swiss Chard Casserole with Shiitake Mushrooms, Stacked Sweet Potato and Black Bean Enchiladas, or Spinach Artichoke Quinoa Casserole.